 This exhibit features select images from our collection which document the destruction caused by an F4 scale tornado that struck Regina on June 30, 1912.

-This virtual exhibit highlights many of the interesting archival documents from Saskatchewan Archives' collections that relate to the history of the Dakota at Wahpeton Reserve.
+This virtual exhibit highlights many of the interesting archival documents from the Provincial Archives' collections that relate to the history of the Dakota at Wahpeton Reserve.

 This on-line exhibit and virtual educational resource center was launched in 2005 to celebrate Saskatchewan’s 100th birthday.
 Through hundreds of photographs, maps, newspapers, government records and private writings, you will be transplanted back in time and learn what life was like in Saskatchewan during a time of settlement and growth.

 This exhibit is available in English and French.

 In commemoration of the 75th anniversary of the Regina Riot, the Provincial Archives created this blog site, loaded with samples of records pertaining to the events of that time.
 It features selected images of the Trekkers, the riot and the eyewitness testimony collected from the Regina Riot Inquiry Commission.

 In a grand ceremony held on October 4th, 1909 a time capsule was placed in the cornerstone of the Saskatchewan Legislative Building, then under construction.
 This exhibit documents the events leading up to the placement of the 1909 time capsule and its opening over 100 years later on December 15, 2011.

 - Documentary Art

 - Moving Images